 *Important!* When you prepare these pancakes, you need to carefully watch the stove temperature.
 The kids might be able to squirt out the first batch, but after that, the heat rising from the pan will burn their fingers.
 I keep my temp at medium and sometimes adjust it lower and higher as I am cooking.
 I would leave the pancake preparation to the adult, and the pancake decorating to the kids!
 (I usually create shapes out of half of the batter, and then cook the rest in circles.
 Preparing the whole batch in shapes would be very time consuming!)

 Want the Pumpkin Pancake recipe?
 You got it!
-(Image is linked.)
+(Images below are linked.)

 Try these pumpkin pancakes, too!
 (Image is linked.)